-Natasha Hodgson is an actor, writer, comedian and singer best known for her work as one-fifth of the multi-award-winning dark comedy troupe Kill The Beast and one-fourth of the new musical theatre writer-performers SpitLip.
+Natasha Hodgson is an award-winning writer, actor, comedian and singer, and one part of the dark comedy troupe Kill The Beast and new musical theatre writer-performers SpitLip.

 Kill the Beast’s credits include sell-out national tours, BBC Radio 3, and a Stage Edinburgh Award 2016, the Manchester Studio Theatre Award 2015 and the Peter Brook Fringe Award 2016.
 They have a scripted podcast, Eglantine Whitechapel: Supernatural Detective, and were commissioned to be one of the launch projects in Fremantle’s Storyglass podcast start-up with their scripted comedy series Who Exploded Vivian Stone?.